-At the time, he was working as Director of the Pittsburgh Community Storehouse, which donated gifts in-kind to economically disadvantaged communities and individuals in Pittsburgh and surrounding areas.
-But Justin sensed that program’s impact could be greater if it narrowed its focus.
+In 2008, our founder Justin Brown attended a summit on “teacher free stores” and returned with a vision.
+At the time, he was working as Director of the Pittsburgh Community Storehouse, which donated gifts-in-kind to economically disadvantaged communities and individuals in the area.
+But Justin sensed that the program’s impact could be greater if it narrowed its focus.

 In May 2011, the organization officially completed its pilot program and became Southwestern Pennsylvania’s first teacher resource center distributing school and classroom supplies at no cost to students and teachers in need.
 And to better reflect that work, the nonprofit was renamed The Education Partnership.

-60k local students
+172k local students

-$8.5m in supplies
+$21m in supplies